bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 fn modify_windows(mut windows: Query<&mut Window>) {
     for window in &mut windows {
-        // and modifying fields on the `Window` component will update the window accordingly window.title = "My improved window! :D".to_owned();
+        // Modifying fields on the `Window` component will update the window accordingly window.title = "My improved window! :D".to_owned();
     }
 }

 fn destroy_them(mut commands: Commands, windows: Query<Entity, With<Window>>) {
     for entity in &mut windows {
-        // and closing a window can be done with despawning the window entity! commands.entity(entity).despawn();
+        // Closing a window can be done by despawning the window entity! commands.entity(entity).despawn();
     }
 }